Red Dawn: Plot

-Tanner joins the Wolverines, leading to further reprisals by occupation forces against civilians.
-Tanner and Arturo are killed in the crossfire of a tank battle while visiting the front line.
-Soviet Spetznaz commander Colonel Strelnikov arrives to track down the Wolverines.
+After witnessing the Wolverines take down a Russian armored column, Tanner joins them in leading a raid to free political prisoners.
+While visiting the Mason’s, Jed learns that stories of the Wolverines success has reached the US controlled territory and that the US military plans to send Green Berets to assist them around Spring time.
+The Wolverines later visit the frontline where Tanner plans to return to back to friendly territory but are soon ambushed by Russian tanks.
+Tanner and Arturo are killed in the ensuing battle.

+Soviet Spetsnaz commander Colonel Strelnikov arrives to track down the Wolverines and orders the retaliatory killings of American civilians to stop.
 The spoiled Daryl defies Jed's orders and warnings, venturing into town to rescue his father on his own and is arrested by the KGB when his brainwashed father betrays him.
-Daryl is forced to swallow a tracking device and released to rejoin the Wolverines (this is not seen in the movie, but told by Daryl later) Soviet troops track the group but are ambushed by the Wolverines, who trace the source of the signal to Daryl.
-He confesses and pleads for mercy, but is killed by a furious Robert.
+Daryl is forced to swallow a tracking device and released to rejoin the Wolverines.
+Soviet troops track the group but are ambushed by the Wolverines, who capture one of the Soviets alive.
+After questioning the Soviet leads nowhere, Matt gets the tracker to work, which points to Daryl.
+The group assembles to execute Daryl and the Soviet, arguing about whether what they are about to do is right, but Jed shoots the Soviet.
+Daryl pleads for mercy, but is killed by a furious Robert.

 The remaining Wolverines are ambushed by Soviet helicopter gunships, which kill Toni and Robert.
 Jed and Matt attack the occupation forces in Calumet as a distraction to help Danny and Erica escape.
-Strelnikov mortally wounds Jed and Matt before Jed can kill him.
-They are discovered by Cuban Colonel Ernesto Bella, who, completely disillusioned with both the war and Communist ideology, lets them go before deserting.
-The brothers sit together on a park bench during their final moments.
+Strelnikov mortally wounds Jed and Matt before Jed kills him with his grandfather's pistol.
+Although the brothers are discovered and held at gunpoint by Cuban Colonel Ernesto Bella, he lets them escape in a moment of disillusionment about the war.
+The dying brothers sit together in a playground during their final moments.
 Danny and Erica trek through the mountains and reach American-held territory.

-The film closes with a shot of a plaque on a mountainside, fenced off, with a U.S. flag flying nearby, stating that: In the early days of World War III, guerrillas, mostly children, placed the names of their lost upon this rock.
-They fought here alone and gave up their lives, so "that this nation shall not perish from the earth."
+The film closes with a shot of a plaque on a mountainside, fenced off, with a U.S. flag flying nearby.
+The plaque identifies the location as Partisan Rock, and reads the following: In the early days of World War III, guerrillas, mostly children, placed the names of their lost upon this rock.
+They fought here alone and gave up their lives, so that this nation shall not perish from the earth.